arafatm/arafatm.github.io/_articles/agile/shape-up.md

 Jason announces the bets for the next cycle with a [Basecamp](https://basecamp.com/) message

-xxx

 ---

-# Part 3: Building
+# xxx Part 3: Building

-## Hand Over Responsibility
+## xxx Hand Over Responsibility

 ![Cartoon.
 Three figures are seated at their desks, hunching over laptops as if